Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Reasons to avoid

-We were intrigued to test this old-school bagged Dyson.
-Dyson have never made a bagged vacuum, and while that saves you from the ongoing cost of buying vacuum bags, it means you're exposes to dust and dander every time you empty out your vacuum.
+We were intrigued to test this old-school bagged upright.
+Dyson have never made a bagged vacuum, and while that saves you from the ongoing cost of buying vacuum bags, it means you're exposed to dust and dander every time you empty your vacuum.

 But this isn't good just because it's bagged.
-Many professional carpet cleaners told us that this is the industry’s worst kept secret.
 We tested it on lots of hair and it easily picked up every strand, with none in the rollers.
 Any pet owners will love how thorough this is, especially because the bag will seal in dust and dander.

-There's more detail in our SEBO Automatic X4 Boost Upright review.
+Read more in our full SEBO Automatic X4 Boost Upright review.

 The best robot Dyson alternative